PCI Standards for India’s Emerging Digital Payment Modes

 For an instance, as per RBI guidelines “Testing of vulnerabilities” is required at “reasonable” amount of time.

 Here the word “reasonable” is generic and is differently interpreted by different set of people.
 On the other hand, we have same requirement for performing vulnerability assessment explained in PCI DSS as:

-Tailoring of PCI DSS standards to other Payment Forms
+Tailoring of PCI DSS standards to other Digital Payment Forms

 The PCI DSS standard contains 12 detailed requirements across six security areas.
 But among all the requirements, only requirement 3 and 4 talks about card data, rest of the standard focuses on protection of the payment environment where card data is dealt with.
 It ranges from secure firewall configuration to, log monitoring and anti-virus to hardening of systems.

-Requirements 3 and 4 are designed to secure Identification and authentication data for card payments during storage and transmission, while the same set of controls can be used to secure the Identification and authentication data for other modes of digital payments.
+PCI Requirements 3 and 4 are designed to secure identification and authentication data for card payments during storage and transmission, while the same set of controls can be used to secure the Identification and authentication data for other modes of digital payments.